Gandinnovations Jeti 3324 AquaJet

 But if your image is a photograph, it can also turn out gorgeous on a textile printer such as the AquaJet if the photograph is not filled with shadow areas.

 Most dye sublimation machines are at entry level.
-This Gandinnovations Jeti 3324 AquaJet direct to textile dye sublimation is a robust grand-format sized production printer for round the clock production.
+This Gandinnovations Jeti 3324 AquaJet direct to textile dye sublimation is a robust grand-format sized production printer intended for round the clock production.
 You may notice the heavy-duty fabric feeding rollers have ribs in their rubber-like surface.
 This is a new trend that I have seen in grand format inkjet printers.

 Just realize that most analysts and specialists suggest that you tend to get brighter color with dye sublimation ink onto transfer paper and then use a calendaring heat press.
 Downside is the added cost of the heat press (but the results are much brighter colors).